- This event has passed.

 Clemson: Václav Havel and the Problem of Dissent

 February 22 @ 5:30 pm - 6:30 pm

-On February 22, 2022, the Lyceum Program at Clemson University will be hosting JMC fellow Flagg Taylor for a virtual lecture on Václav Havel and his insights into communism:
+On February 22, 2022, the Lyceum Program at Clemson University hosted JMC fellow Flagg Taylor for a virtual lecture on Václav Havel and his insights into communism:

 In 1975 the Czech playwright-dissident turned statesman, Václav Havel, got “tired of being tired” and wrote a public letter to the General Secretary of the Communist Party of Czechoslovakia.
 Around this same time, Havel began to write a trilogy of plays about a dissident writer called Ferdinand Vaněk.
 In these writings Havel explores the social and political realities he and his fellow citizens faced and articulates both the necessity and difficulty of mounting a challenge to Communist tyranny.
 In this lecture Dr. Flagg Taylor will elucidate Havel’s portrait of the problem of dissent and explore what lessons we might learn from Havel’s writings.

 Tuesday, February 22, 2022 • 5:30 PM EST